phi1010/django_application_framework/README.md

 ## Smartphone Authentication Flow

+- Router sends IP address over MQTT to Django
+- Django saves router IP address in RAM
 - Django reads policies and provides them to OPA sidecar
 - User authenticates
 - Keycloak provides user UUID and permission claims
 - Django saves user UUID and permission claim data to DB
 - User requests a door to open
-- Django takes door MQTT id, user UUID and permission claim data of the logged in user and sends it to OPA sidecar
+- Django takes door MQTT id, user UUID and permission claim data of the logged in user and the users IP address match and sends it to OPA sidecar
 - OPA sidecar matches the permission claims against the door IDs with an internal mapping from the "app.door_commander.physical_access" policy
 - OPA sidecar returns allowed flag